Nouman-Akram-ArhamSoft/Remove-Duplication-in-Files/README.md

 # Duplicate Files Remover in a Directory

 This Assignment for remove the Duplication in Files
-We have to enter the path of file in which we have to remove the duplciation After the Input of File Directory we can use the following methods:-
+We have to enter the path of file in which we have to remove the duplication After the Input of File Directory we can use the following methods:-

   #### directory_item_list